microsoft/cai-test-training-tool/README.md

 | Audio Geeration Funciton App | Function App | Linux based |

 - Configure System Managed Identities and grant read access to KeyVault for each of the services

+**INFO:** To use the License Plate Recognition Batch Testing you need to have a deployed setup of the Advance Processing Service.
+See [CAI Advanced Processing Service (github)](https://github.com/microsoft/cai-advanced-processing-service) for more information on this services.

 ### Main Application (Web Application)